-If you need a longer-running test or production virtual machine, or a short-run amount of computing resources, contact your system administrator at
+If you need a longer-running test or production virtual machine, or a short-term, over-the-counter number of computing resources, contact your system administrator at

 When using virtual machines, keep in mind that even here Operating rules , in particular the ban on the provision of publicly available network services without the prior approval of CVT FI.

 In this chapter, we assume that the user has the interface switched to User view .

 For your virtual machine, you will need an installation media (CD-ROM), a system disk and possibly a volatile disk for temporary data, such as a storage compartment.
 Available discs can be viewed by clicking Storage → Images in the left menu.

 If you do not find the installation media of the system you choose between the available drives, you can create them: